 Using bioluminescence imaging (BL), the team was able to detect bone metastases in only five to twelve days after the introduction of the SA all investigated cell lines.

-"Overall, the results showed that CA injection provides a reliable method of development of metastases in bone, increasing the efficiency of delivery of a wide variety of cancer cell lines in the bone marrow of the hind limbs in mice," - they say.
+"Overall, the results showed that the injection of the CA provides a reliable method of development of metastases in bone, increasing the efficiency of delivery of a wide variety of cancer cell lines in the bone marrow of the hind limbs in mice," - they say.

-Furthermore, CA model allows researchers to monitor the progression of metastasis in the bone for a longer period of time compared with the IC model due to lower frequency lethal metastases in other organs.
+Furthermore, model CA enables scientists to control the progression of metastasis in the bone for a longer period of time compared with the IC model due to lower frequency lethal metastases in other organs.
 This represents a big step forward for a deeper study of the rest of cancer cells and reactivation.

 The researchers conclude: "Our model can open up a new way of understanding the metastatic processes in bone and development of drugs to prevent metastasis and recurrence of the bone."